ajsteinmetz/ajsteinmetz.github.io/_posts/2024-10-16-graviton-detector.md

 > "Certainly, if a 'no graviton' law appears elusive, we do feel entitled to predict that no one will ever detect one in our universe."

-Despite the finality of that sentiment, work on this problem continues, and you can find a more recent analysis from the perspective of optics here:
+Despite the finality of that sentiment, work on this problem continues with more optimistic outlooks, and you can find a more recent analysis here:

 - Carney, D., V. Domcke, and N. L. Rodd.
 "Graviton detection and the quantization of gravity." _Physical Review D_ **109.4** (2024): 044009.
 [10.1103/PhysRevD.109.044009](https://doi.org/10.1103/PhysRevD.109.044009) [arXiv:2308.12988](https://arxiv.org/abs/2308.12988)

+- Tobar, G., et al. "Detecting single gravitons with quantum sensing." _Nature Communications_ **15.1** (2024): 7229.
+[10.1038/s41467-024-51420-8](https://doi.org/10.1038/s41467-024-51420-8)

-_Popular science article on the Carney et. al. proposal:_
+_Popular science article on the topic:_

 - Wood, C. "It Might Be Possible to Detect Gravitons After All." _Quanta Magazine_ (10-30-2024). [https://www.quantamagazine.org/it-might-be-possible-to-detect-gravitons-after-all-20241030/](https://www.quantamagazine.org/it-might-be-possible-to-detect-gravitons-after-all-20241030/)

 _Further discussion of this blog post can be found in this [reddit thread](https://www.reddit.com/r/Physics/comments/1g84j8l/can_we_ever_detect_the_graviton_no_but_how_come/) and [tildes post](https://tildes.net/~science/1jkz/can_we_ever_detect_the_graviton_no_but_why_not)._